Skip to main content

 Physical indicators of physical neglect include:

-- Positive indication of toxic exposure, especially in newborns, such as drug withdrawal symptoms, tremors, etc.
+• Positive indication of toxic exposure, especially in newborns, such as drug withdrawal symptoms, tremors, and so forth

 (Clermont County CPS, 2021)